 |Attachments||Attach proof-of-concept scripts, screenshots, screen recordings, and so on.|

 Note: You cannot edit a submission after it is reported.

 From the bounty brief, click Submit Report.

-When the report form appears, enter a name for the report in the Info field.
-The summary should be descriptive and concise.
+In Summary title, provide a name for the report.
+The summary must be descriptive and concise.

 Out of Scope Targets: Before selecting Other, see the program’s brief and make sure that the affected target is not listed as Out of Scope or does not include other similar instructions.
 Submitting against a target that is listed as Out of Scope will result in a -1 point adjustment.
 Repeatedly testing outside the approved scope will result in loss of program access or platform privileges.

 Select the Technical Severity of the vulnerability.
 This drop-down displays the options based on VRT (Vulnerability Rating Taxonomy).
 You can type to filter the list by match.

 In URL/Location of vulnerability, specify the location of the vulnerability, such as the URL.
 This is optional

 In Description, describe the vulnerability and its impact.
 The information must be organized, clear, and descriptive so that the assigned Application Security Engineer can easily reproduce and validate your findings.

 When the number of characters that you can type is 25 or fewer, a word counter is displayed warning you that you are reaching the maximum limit.
 It indicates the number of characters you can continue to type.
 The maximum limit is 10000 characters.